 The Student Affairs officers meet to discuss, among other issues, jointly sponsored educational, cultural, and social programs.
 The member colleges open some of their extracurricular events to all CCGS students.
 Events scheduled at individual institutions may be publicized among the member colleges; in this way, programs which a single institution might not be able to attract are made available.

 The Career Services officers of the College Career Centers of Western MA (CCCWM) institutions annually present a career fair or series of fairs, for the students and alumni of the member colleges.
-For more information, contact Pamela J. White, Director of Cooperative Education/Career Services at 755-4464,or email PJWhite@stcc.edu.
+For more information, contact Pamela J. White, Director of Career Development Center at 413-755-4464, or email PJWhite@stcc.edu.